Étoile Sportive du Sahel: Jenayah era: Continental brilliance (1993–2006)

-After the appointment of Othman Jenayah as president of the team, Algerian coach Rabah Saâdane was hired to coach the team and improved the team's results.
+After the appointment of Othman Jenayah as president of the team, Algerian coach Rabah Saâdane was hired to coach the team.
 He reached the final of the Cup in 1994 before being defeated against AS Marsa and ended the season in second place behind Espérance.
 The team also participated in the 1993 Arab Cup Winners' Cup and reached the semi-final before the defeat against CO Casablanca.
 In the following season, Brazilian coach José Dutra dos Santos was appointed as coach to be the first coach of South America to take the team to the third place in the domestic league before going out in the round of 16 of the cup against the Olympique Béja and returned to compete for regional competitions this year after obtaining the Maghreb Cups in the seventies as the team reached the final of the 1995 Arab Cup Winners' Cup before being defeated against fellow Club Africain at the Stade Olympique de Sousse.
-The team continued their good performances this year and managed to win the 1995 CAF Cup for the first time in their history to be their first continental trophy ever after their final win over AS Kaloum Star of Guinea 2–0.
+The team won the 1995 CAF Cup for the first time in their history to be their first continental trophy ever after their final win over AS Kaloum Star of Guinea 2–0.
 The administration decided to renew confidence in the Brazilian coach.
-The team managed to win the Tunisian Cup 13 years later by beating JS Kairouan in the final 2–1 and the team finished second in the league.
+The team won the Tunisian Cup 13 years later by beating JS Kairouan in the final 2–1 and the team finished second in the league.
 The team also reached the final of the CAF Cup in the same year before the final defeat to the Kawkab Marrakech by Away goals rule.

-In the 1997 season, the team achieved outstanding results after winning the league title after 10 years despite disappointing results in the cup after the quarter-final against JS Kairouan.
-The team also won the 1997 African Cup Winners' Cup the same year after overcoming strong teams such as Hearts of Oak of Ghana and the Al-Mokawloon before winning the final against FAR Rabat 2–1.

-The contract was terminated with the Brazilian coach after the amazing results achieved and was contracted with Croatian Ivan Buljan, who won the CAF Super Cup for the first time in its history and also achieved the third place in the league and also was defeated in the quarter-finals of the Cup to AS Marsa 2–1.
+In the 1997 season, the team won the league title after 10 years despite disappointing results in the cup after the quarter-final against JS Kairouan.
+The team also won the 1997 African Cup Winners' Cup the same year after overcoming teams such as Hearts of Oak of Ghana and the Al-Mokawloon before winning the final against FAR Rabat 2–1.
+The contract was terminated with the Brazilian coach and was contracted with Croatian Ivan Buljan, who won the CAF Super Cup for the first time in its history and also achieved the third place in the league and also was defeated in the quarter-finals of the Cup to AS Marsa 2–1.
 The management of the team appointed Jean Fernandez, the team settled in fourth place in the national championship and came out early in the cup against ES Zarzis on penalty shootout.
-The player Francileudo Santos was the scorer of the Tunisian league to be the first scorer from ESS for almost 30 years.